Vipulranaji/Vipulranaji/README.md

-- 👋 Hi, I’m @Vipulranaji
+- 👋 Hi, I’m @Vipulranaji.
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Programming.
 - 🌱 I’m currently learning Web Development and Python Programming.
 - 💞️ I’m looking to collaborate on Projects related to the same.
 - 📫 How to reach me: Vipul.rana.official@gmail.com